The Directors are pleased to present the 90th Annual Report together

 capacity Lavasa International Convention Centre (LICC).
 Another brand

-of the Accor group - Novotel is scheduled for completion by 2015.
+of the Accor group - Novotel is scheduled for opening in April 2017.

 Projects with renowned hospitality players like Formule 1, Holiday Inn,

 Langham and Eaton amongst others are slated to follow in quick

 Waterfront Shaw Apartment Hotel continue to flourish.
 Fortune Select

-Dasve is in its fifth year of successful operations.
-Dasvino Town &
+Dasve is in its eighth year of successful operations with occupancy at

-steadily with growing number of membership.
-In the tourism space, Lakeshore Water sports, Neo Spark Games Arcade and Xthrill Adventure Sports &
+operation with occupancy at 56%.
+In the tourism space, Lakeshore

+Watersports, Neo Spark Games Arcade and Xthrill Adventure Sports &

 Academy are also functioning successfully.
 Lavasa has tied up with

 On the retail front, a significant area has already been leased.